KarimElgammal/analytics_cup_research/docs/methodology.md

 ### Overview

-The tool includes optional AI-generated scouting recommendations using GitHub Models (Phi-4, GPT-4o-mini) or HuggingFace Inference API (Llama 3.1/3.2, Qwen 2.5, SmolLM3, Gemma 2).
+The tool includes optional AI-generated scouting recommendations using GitHub Models (Grok 3 Mini, Phi-4, GPT-4o Mini) or HuggingFace Inference API (Llama 3.1/3.2, Qwen 2.5, SmolLM3, Gemma 2).
 These insights contextualise the similarity rankings with human-readable analysis.

+**Note:** Grok 3 Mini is a reasoning model that uses more tokens (and thus more cost) than standard models.
+Running locally has no rate limits.

 ### How It Works